MrW0r57/MrW0r57.github.io/_posts/2020-05-26-networking-tools-and-utilities-2-3.md

 ## Introduction

-_**In this blog post we wil learn Man in The Midlle attacks and how to perform them using ettercap tool.**_
+_**In this blog post we will learn Man in The Middle attacks and how to perform them using ettercap tool.**_

-## What is Man in the middle (MiTM) ?
+## What is Man in the middle (MiTM)?

-The Man in the Middle (MitM) is an attack in which the attacker is able to read, modify or insert arbitrary data in packets transmitted between two peers.The attacker sits between the peers connection and control the packets.It requires some prerequisites for the attack to be successful
+The Man in the Middle (MitM) is an attack in which the attacker can read, modify, or insert arbitrary data in packets transmitted between two peers.
+The attacker sits between the peer's connection and controls the packets.
+It requires some prerequisites for the attack to be successful

 **Commonly this attack is used in Local Area Network (LAN), because of lack of security in layer 2 and layer 3 ports.**

 ## ARP and RARP

-Address Resolution Protocol is the layer 3 protocol which is used to convert IP adress of a host into its MAC address or Ethernet address.
+Address Resolution Protocol is the layer 3 protocol that is used to convert the IP address of a host into its MAC address or Ethernet address.

 Reverse ARP is used by a client machine in a local area network to request its Internet Protocol address, its opposite to ARP.